-Private clinics are welcoming and medical staff are often fluent in other languages, particularly English.
-With an outstanding healthcare system and some of the most superior surgeons in the world, France is difficult to beat as a medical tourism destination.
-Medical technologies are extremely advanced in France so you can expect top class treatment.
+French medical professionals are often fluent in other languages, particularly English.
+With an outstanding healthcare system, advanced medical technologies and some of the most skilled surgeons in the world, France is difficult to beat as a medical tourism destination.
+You can expect top class treatment.

 Information for Travelers to France

 Routine – Make sure you are up-to-date on routine vaccines before every trip.
 These vaccines include measles-mumps-rubella (MMR) vaccine,

 Vaccines – diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 Hepatitis A – Hepatitis A outbreaks occur throughout the world and sometimes in countries with a low risk for hepatitis A. You can get hepatitis A through contaminated food or water in France, so talk to your doctor to see if the hepatitis A vaccine is right for you.